userfront/guide/docs/index.md

 # Introduction

-Userfront makes it easy to onboard & engage your users, focusing on 3 areas:
+Userfront makes it easy to onboard & retain your users, focusing on 3 areas:

 1. [**Onboarding (auth)**](/guide/auth.html) - Userfront has ready-to-use forms for signup, login, password reset, and more.
 These are copy/pasted into your website's HTML and don't require any backend to work.